mjtomei/inflation/inflation_analysis.md

 ## Abstract

-U.S. inflation measurement has systematically evolved to report lower numbers—and the impact falls hardest on those least able to verify it.
-This paper demonstrates that machine intelligence now enables anyone to check the math.
+U.S. inflation measurement has evolved to report lower numbers, and the impact falls hardest on those least able to verify it.
+This paper shows that machine intelligence now lets anyone check the math.

 We synthesize existing research comparing official government methodology, alternative private measures, and novel analytical approaches.
-The findings: (1) cumulative methodological changes to the Consumer Price Index since 1980 have lowered measured inflation by approximately 5.1 percentage points over 31 years (per BLS's own CPI-U-RS series); (2) real-time alternative measures diverge from official CPI by 1-2 percentage points during volatile periods; (3) inflation inequality across income and racial groups is substantial—the lowest income quintile experiences 10% higher cumulative inflation than the highest, and Black and Hispanic households face 0.4-0.6 percentage point higher annual inflation than white households—findings well-documented in Federal Reserve research but absent from popular discourse.
+The findings: (1) cumulative methodological changes to the Consumer Price Index since 1980 have lowered measured inflation by approximately 5.1 percentage points over 31 years (per BLS's own CPI-U-RS series); (2) real-time alternative measures diverge from official CPI by 1-2 percentage points during volatile periods; (3) inflation inequality across income and racial groups is large: the lowest income quintile experiences 10% higher cumulative inflation than the highest, and Black and Hispanic households face 0.4-0.6 percentage point higher annual inflation than white households.
+These findings are well-documented in Federal Reserve research but absent from popular discourse.

 We construct five novel metrics from publicly available data: necessities have inflated 35 percentage points more than discretionary goods since 2000; asset-adjusted inflation exceeds official CPI by 29%; labor-hours required for a home down payment have increased 84% since 1990; protein costs require 35-42% more work-minutes to purchase than in 1990.
 The Argentina case study (2007-2015) illustrates how independent measurement can expose official manipulation.

 This paper situates inflation measurement within a broader framework of epistemic authority.
 Drawing on Stiglitz, Foucault, and Scott, we argue that machine intelligence disrupts traditional monopolies on economic measurement.
-The analyses here synthesize work across economics, sociology, and political philosophy—fields whose practitioners rarely digest each other's literatures.
+The analyses here synthesize work across economics, sociology, and political philosophy, fields whose practitioners rarely read each other.
 Machine intelligence enables polymath capability: fluency across disciplinary languages in a world where specialization makes such breadth rare.
 This capacity, now widely accessible, portends a transformation in who can produce authoritative knowledge about economic conditions.

 **Keywords**: inflation measurement, CPI methodology, distributional effects, alternative data, price indices, information asymmetry, epistemic authority, machine intelligence